ajitpatel28/ajitpatel28/README.md

 Hola I'M AJIT PATEL

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on Real TIme Face Detection app using FLutter
 - 🌱 I’m currently learning flutter
 - 👯 I’m looking for Internships to gain experience
 - 🤔 I’m looking for help with cybersecurity stuffs
 - 💬 Ask me about about deep web
-- 📫 How to reach me:
+- 📫 How to reach me: ajitpatel7389@gmail.com
--->